 The Group provides enterprise and public sector cloud services and personal cloud services, generally on either a subscription or consumption basis.
 For enterprise and public sector cloud services, the Group offers a full suite of cloud services and solutions, including IaaS (infrastructure as a service), PaaS (platform as a service), and SaaS (software as a service).
 For personal cloud services, the Group offers Baidu Drive membership services provided to individual customers.
 Revenue related to enterprise and public sector cloud services provided on a subscription basis is recognized ratably over the contract period.
-Revenue related to enterprise and public sector cloud services provided on a consumption basis, such as the amount of storage used in a period, is recognized based on the customer's utilization of such resources.
+Revenue related to enterprise and public sector cloud services.
 Revenue related to personal cloud services is recognized ratably over the membership period as services are rendered, and the receipt of membership fees for services to be delivered over a period of time is initially recorded as "Customer deposits and deferred revenue".